 - Public seminar by the student, covering the objectives of the thesis, technical approach, results, and conclusions.

 - Defense of the work to the examining committee in a closed session immediately following the public seminar.

-Scheduling your final exam is often a difficult and time-consuming process.
-You should begin preparing as soon as your advisor gives you the “go ahead.”
-This will occur when your advisor regards your thesis/project ready for review by the rest of the committee.
+Begin scheduling your final exam as soon as your advisor regards your thesis/project ready for review by the rest of the committee.
 To allocate sufficient time to read the thesis/project and decide whether it is ready for defense:

 - Plan a date that you will deliver the thesis/project to your advisor and committee members.
 Notify them of the delivery date at least two weeks in advance so they can schedule time to read it.